ulrikstrid/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 ## Variants

-Variant is a user-defined, or a built-in type (in case of optionals), that can be compared to e.g. an Enum (from javascript).
+Variant is a user-defined or a built-in type (in case of optionals) that can be compared to Enum (from javascript).

 Here's how to define a new variant type: